Can it be walked on?

 be grown from seed, but sometimes seed is not actually commercially available and propagation is from cuttings only.

-At this moment in time the mosaic style grass-free lawn is created almost exclusively by using plants.
+At this moment in time the mosaic style tapestry lawn is created almost exclusively by using plants.

-It should also be noted that many of the species and particularly the meadow phenotypes that are currently used in many wildflower-only seed mixes are not
+It is also worth noting that many of the species, and particularly the meadow phenotypes that are currently used in many wildflower-only seed mixes, are not

-suitable for a grass-free lawn, they are selected forms for use in taller growing meadows.
+entirely suitable for a tapestry lawn, they are selected forms for use in taller growing turfs and meadows.

 Phenotypes are specific growth forms e.g. tall growing types or dwarf growing types of the same species.
-Many meadow phenotypes (tall types) do not respond well to mowing more than once or twice a year.
+Many meadow phenotypes (tall types) do not respond well to mowing more than once or twice a year and can look out of place in a T-lawn.

-By some incredible temporal coincidence, there are suddenly lawn and seed companies claiming to produce seed mixes that will produce a University of Reading style grass-free lawn using a simple aromatic/pollinator friendly or wildflower seed mix.
+By some incredible temporal coincidence, there are suddenly lawn and seed companies claiming to produce seed mixes that will produce a tapestry lawn using a simple aromatic/pollinator friendly or wildflower seed mix.

 Can I get a plant list?

-Due to the enormous amount of interest at the RHS Chelsea Flower Show in 2013 and repeated requests, here is a list of the plant genera that were used to create the show lawns.
+Due to the enormous amount of interest at the RHS Chelsea Flower Show in 2013 and repeated requests, here are some of the plant genera that were used to create the show lawns and have been useful in subsequent lawns.

-Some of the cultivars used were specifically bred as part of the PhD research project here at Reading University, especially for the grass-free lawn construct; most specifically the red leaved and red flowered clovers (Trifolium repens)
+Some of the cultivars used were specifically bred as part of the PhD research project, especially for the grass-free lawn construct; most specifically the red leaved and red flowered clovers (Trifolium repens)

 and the golden leaved yarrow (Achillea millefolium)